ZeroniaServer/RocketRidersWiki/utilities/shield.md

 **Shield**
 ---

-**Shields** are throwable snowballs that place a 7x7 upright disc of glass and glass panes (colored respectively to the team of the thrower) wherever they end up after 1 second of uninterrupted flight.
+**Shields** are throwable snowballs that place a 7x7 upright disk of glass and glass panes (colored respectively to the team of the thrower) wherever they end up after 1 second of uninterrupted flight.
 Unless broken or exploded, the **Shield** remains on the map until the arena is cleared.

 ---
 ### Use Cases